The Delicious Crescent

 Notes

-1. DAIRY FREE OPTION: Use coconut milk and/or cream instead of dairy yogurt.
+1. Dairy Free Option: Use coconut milk and/or cream instead of dairy yogurt.

-2. NUT FREE OPTION: You may use white poppy seeds or musk melon seeds instead of cashews or almonds.
+2. Nut Free Option: You may use white poppy seeds or musk melon seeds instead of cashews or almonds.

-3. CRISP FRIED ONIONS: If you already have some homemade crisp fried onions, then you can use that instead of sautéing the onions.
+3. Crisp Fried Onions: If you already have some homemade crisp fried onions, then you can use that instead of sautéing the onions.

-4. OIL: I use 3 tablespoons of oil to have adequate for sautéing the onions, but you can remove one tablespoon (or more) of oil either after sautéing onions, or at the end of cooking the korma, when the oil surfaces on top.
+4. Cooking Oil: I use 3 tablespoons of oil to have adequate for sautéing the onions, but you can remove one tablespoon (or more) of oil either after sautéing onions, or at the end of cooking the korma, when the oil surfaces on top.
 That helps lower the unnecessary calories, while allowing you to use the oil as vehicle for effective cooking.

-5. KASHMIRI CHILI POWDER: is milder than regular chili powder but has a brighter red color.
+5. Kashmiri Chili Powder: is milder than regular chili powder but has a brighter red color.
 A suitable replacement would be to use ⅔rd cayenne pepper with ⅓rd paprika.

-6. GINGER GARLIC PASTE: Always grind your own at home - it makes a world of difference.
+6. Ginger Garlic Paste: Always grind your own at home - it makes a world of difference.
 Process equal amounts of peeled fresh ginger and garlic at high speed until it forms a smooth paste.
 Use just enough water as needed while grinding it down.
 Stir in a little bit of salt and oil.
 Store it in a glass jar and refrigerate.
 Or divide it into ice cube trays and freeze it for later use.

-7. CHICKEN STOCK: Use chicken stock if possible.
+7. Chicken Stock: Use chicken stock if possible.
 That will also give a nice silky smooth thickness to the korma.

 8. Nutrition facts adjusted after skimming off 1 tablespoon oil from the surface of the served korma.